In England and Wales:

 - Statutory declaration - the easiest way is to use a statutory declaration which is essentially a formal statement of intention to change one's name, which has been signed under oath in the presence of a solicitor.
 Most organisations will accept a statutory declaration as proof of a change of name.

 - Deed poll - this is required for official documents such as a passport or driving licence.
 Specific wording must be used to create a deed poll.
-In order to put the deed poll on public record it must be enrolled at the Royal Courts of Justice.
+To put the deed poll on public record, it must be enrolled at the Royal Courts of Justice.

 Form 21 - an application for recording the change of first name(s) of children under the age of 12 months

 Form 23 - an application for recording the change of first name(s) of children under the age of 16 years

 Form PRF - this is a questionnaire that must be filled out where the parents were not married at the time of the child’s birth and have not subsequently married

 The current fee for each application is £40.
 Where the application is a family application, the fess is £40 for the first family member, and £10 for each subsequent family member, provided the applications are made at the same time.

 These forms, along with the relevant fee, must then be sent to the National Records of Scotland, Change of Name Unit.

 16 and 17-year-olds

 Anyone in England, Wales or Scotland over the age of 16 can change their name informally as long as it is not for a criminal purpose.